Can we predict yoga injuries?

 - Whether you currently have a chronic health condition that impacts daily life and/or causes pain

-- Whether you had chronic physical pain for any reason prior to beginning a yoga practice
+- If you have had chronic physical pain for any reason prior to beginning a yoga practice

 - Whether your teacher was registered with Yoga Alliance at the 200 or 500 hour level